 A Nationwide Program

 The National Clean Cities Program was established as a way to direct federal energy funding into projects and programs that would create, maintain and increase AFV use throughout the United States.
-Representing a nation continually striving for energy independence, the Department of Energy created the Clean Cities Program as a means to educate the public and private sectors of the benefits that alternative fuels can offer.
+Representing a nation continually striving for energy independence, the Department of Energy created the Clean Cities Program with almost 100 coalitions nationwide as a means to educate the public and private sectors of the benefits that alternative fuels can offer.
+For more information check out the DOE Clean Cities website.